mapbender/mapbender-documentation/en/backend/applications/layouts.rst

       max-width: 500px;
     }

-YAML-Configuration
+YAML Configuration
 ==================
-This template can be used to configure the properties of the sidepane in a YAML application:
+This template can be used to configure the **properties** of the sidepane in a YAML application:

 .. code-block:: yaml